NeXTLinux/nextlinux-engine/docs/content/docs/quickstart/_index.md

 nextlinuxquickstart_simpleq_1               /docker-entrypoint.sh anch ...
 Up      8228/tcp
 ```

-You can run a command to get the status of the Anchore Engine services:
+You can run a command to get the status of the Nextlinux Engine services:

 ```
 # docker-compose exec api nextlinux-cli system status